hubmapconsortium/workspace_tutorial/README.md

 This tutorial is created for [HuBMAP Data Portal Workspaces](https://portal.hubmapconsortium.org/) [Fall 2024 Hackathon](https://hubmapconsortium.org/2024-fall-hackathon/).

 ## Set-up
 This tutorial has five sections.
-Each is a singular notebook that shows a different side of the Workspaces.
+Each is a singular markdown file or Jupyter notebook that shows a different side of the Workspaces.

 First clone this repository.
 Then follow the instructions in the individual notebooks.